Federal Government Urged to Remove Spent Nuclear Fuel

 The purpose of Maine Yankee's Community Advisory Panel is to enhance open communication, public involvement and education on the interim storage of spent nuclear fuel at Maine Yankee and to advocate for its prompt removal.

-The CAP's 2016 annual meeting was Wednesday September 28 from 4:00-6:00 p.m. at the Water's Edge Banquet and Function facility on Route 1 in Edgecomb.
-The CAP received updates from Maine Yankee and the State of Maine on activities at the Maine Yankee site and developments on the spent nuclear fuel removal/disposal issue.
-The CAP's next meeting will likely be in September 2017.
-Meeting information will be posted here.
+The CAP's 2017 annual meeting is scheduled for Tuesday September 19 from 4:00-6:00 p.m. at the Wiscasset Community Center in the Senior Center room.
+The CAP will receive updates from Maine Yankee and the State of Maine on activities at the Maine Yankee site and developments on the spent nuclear fuel removal/disposal issue.
+There will also be a public comment period.
 Please go to the Document Room for additional information about the CAP.
 Information is also on file at the Maine State Library in Augusta.

 For more information about Maine Yankee, contact ISFSI Manager J. Stanley Brown at: 207-882-6321 or e-mail at JBrown@3yankees.com.
 For media inquiries please contact Public & Government Affairs Director Eric Howes at EHowes@3yankees.com or 207-577-1089.